18 May 2023 – Clarity on the extension of the Diesel Refund to manufacturers of foodstuffs

 How do I claim for a diesel refund?

-All relevant documentation relating to diesel purchases as well as the various logbook entries or other records which indicate the actual amounts of diesel drawn from stock for eligible and non-eligible use during the tax period must be retained for a period of 2 years.
+All relevant documentation relating to diesel purchases as well as the various logbook entries or other records which indicate the actual amounts of diesel purchased and used for eligible and non-eligible use during the tax period, must be retained for a period of 5 years from the date of use or disposal of the distillate fuel or the refund return, whichever occurs last.

-Any diesel refund amount which is found to have been incorrectly refunded will have to be paid back to SARS, together with any penalties and interest that are applicable.
+Any diesel refund amount which is found to have been incorrectly refunded will have to be paid back to SARS (South African Revenue Service), together with any penalties and interest that are applicable.